GhostWriters/DSAC.DockSTARTer.com/docs/basics/menu-options.md

 By default, all the app types are selected.
 Running it like this will give you a media setup with apps that are connected together.
 All you will have to do is configure the applications to your liking.

+Note that this (currently) does not include a media streaming app like Plex, Emby, or anthing else.
+You can run `sudo ds`, choose "Configuration", then choose "Select Apps", to have those setup for you to use.

 ![Quick Setup Menu](https://i.imgur.com/l2gqFpp.png)

 ## Custom Setup